flowfree/speech-to-text/backend/README.md

 1. Run the SSL development server:

         uvicorn src.main:app \
-            --ssl-keyfile "/path/to/localhost-key.pem" \
-            --ssl-certfile "/path/to/localhost.pem" \
+            --ssl-certfile /path/to/localhost.pem \
+            --ssl-keyfile /path/to/localhost-key.pem \
             --reload

+The Speech to Text API will be available at `https://localhost:8000`.